FreshKernel/kraft-sync/README.md

    the disk and in some rare cases it could cause issues (if the server-side mod causes an exception when running on the client side) or it's not marked as a server-side mod
-6. Uploading Minecraft developer mods and downloading them to the players from external sources other than the original might be against the LICENSE
+6. Uploading Minecraft developer mods and downloading them to the players from external sources other than the original might be violating the LICENSE
 7. You might have large client-side mods like [Physics Mod](https://modrinth.com/mod/physicsmod) which might not be needed in the server mod
 8. Only work with official Minecraft servers, you might use some other solution to play with your friends